octobercms/docs/3.x/extend/services/parser.md

 ## Bracket Parser

-October also ships with a simple bracket template parser as an alternative to the Twig parser, currently used for passing variables to [theme content blocks](../../cms/themes/content.md).
+October CMS also ships with a simple bracket template parser as an alternative to the Twig parser, currently used for passing variables to [theme content blocks](../../cms/themes/content.md).
 This engine is faster to render HTML and is designed to be more suitable for non-technical users.
 There is no facade for this parser so the fully qualified `October\Rain\Parse\Bracket` class should be used with the `parse` method.

 ```php
 use October\Rain\Parse\Bracket;